browserengineering/book/book/styles.md

     left values, in that unusual order; and finally if there are three values the middle one is both left and right.
 Implement shortcut properties.
-The best place to do this is in the parsing function `css_body`, since that way it\'ll automatically happen whereever the rule is applied.
+The best place to do this is in the parsing function `css_body`, since that way it\'ll automatically happen wherever the rule is applied.
 -   CSS allows a rule to have multiple selectors, which is basically the same as separate rules sharing a body.
 To do that, you list multiple